History of FELA

 This right of jury determination has removed FELA cases from the hands of judges who were often in favor of the railroad and placed it firmly in the hands of American juries.

-As top rated Buffalo, New York FELA injury lawyers, the Dietrich Law Firm P.C., a Best Law Firm of America, has established relationships with dozens of doctors, specialists and other health care professionals to assist its clients in getting the compensation that they deserve.
+As top rated Buffalo, New York FELA injury lawyers, the Dietrich Law Firm P.C. has established relationships with dozens of doctors, specialists and other health care professionals to assist its clients in getting the compensation that they deserve.
 Jed Dietrich, Esq. and his team of personal injury lawyers in Buffalo, New York are dedicated to providing injured railroad workers with superior personal injury representation.
 Call us today at 716-839-3939 for more information or to set up your free consultation.

 Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!